Truth or Consequences, N.M. (film): Plot

 Raymond Lembecke is an ex-con just out of prison after serving time for selling drugs for his boss Eddie Grillo.
 Lembecke was innocent, but took the fall for Grillo.
 Lembecke thinks Grillo owes him, so when his former boss gets him a measly job in a warehouse, he decides on revenge and plans to steal a million dollars' worth of drugs from him.

 Lembecke plans the heist with Marcus Weans, who unbeknownst to them is an undercover DEA agent, and the disturbed trigger-happy Curtis Freley.
-Lembecke's girlfriend Addy Monroe also comes along.
+Lembecke's girlfriend, Addy Monroe, also comes along.
 Curtis kills an undercover DEA agent (who's wearing a wire) during the heist.
 They decide to skip town and head to Las Vegas to sell the stolen goods; later they hope to make it to Mexico.

-As they head out of the city they kidnap a couple who own a recreational vehicle.
+As they head out of the city, they kidnap a couple who own a recreational vehicle.
 But soon, hostage Gordon Jacobson falls under the spell of the Stockholm syndrome and begins to emulate his kidnappers and wants to stay involved in their hunt.
-In addition to fleeing the police, the group must also now avoid an assassin named Sir who has been dispatched by the mafia, because Eddie Grillo was merely working for the real mob boss in Las Vegas, Tony Vago, who they have just attempted to sell the drugs to.
-In effect they were selling Vago's own drugs back to him.
+In addition to fleeing the police, the group must also now avoid an assassin named Sir, who has been dispatched by the mafia, because Eddie Grillo was merely working for the real mob boss in Las Vegas, Tony Vago, whom they have just attempted to sell the drugs to.
+In effect, they were selling Vago's own drugs back to him.

-They visit Wayne, a former jail mate of Lambecke, to try to make another connection to sell the drugs in New Mexico.
-This leads them to the empty home of Lembecke's brother in Truth or Consequences, NM to make the deal, where all forces convene against them.
+They visit Wayne, a former jailmate of Lambecke, to try to make another connection to sell the drugs in New Mexico.
+This leads them to the empty home of Lembecke's brother in Truth or Consequences, NM, to make the deal, where all forces convene against them.